Pont-Saint-Esprit: History

 The bridge was observed by the Irish pilgrim Symon Semeonis in 1323 on his way to the Holy Land: "Pont-Saint-Esprit where there is a famous stone bridge over the Rhône, half a mile in length, the height of which and the breadth of its arches are greatly admired by all those who cross over it."
-Italian Canon Antonio de Beatis described the bridge in his 1517-1518 travel journal: "This has twenty tall, wide arches, is finely built in a pleasing stone and is still better paved."
+Italian canon Antonio de Beatis described the bridge in his 1517-1518 travel journal: "This has twenty tall, wide arches, is finely built in a pleasing stone and is still better paved."

+In the seventeenth century the Jewish immigrants from Spain were cast out of central Bayonne and settled in Saint Esprit.
+This quarter became known in popular parlance as Saint Esprit les Israélites because Jews constituted the majority of its population -which was extremely rare in France.
+It was a Jew of Spanish origin, Gaspar Dacosta, who introduced the art of chocolate-making to Saint Esprit, and indeed in France.

 Geography

 Climate

-Pont-Saint-Esprit has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Pont-Saint-Esprit has a humid subtropical climate (Köppen climate classification: Cfa).
 The average annual temperature in Pont-Saint-Esprit is 14.2 C. The average annual rainfall is 829.8 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 23.9 C, and lowest in January, at around 5.5 C. The highest temperature ever recorded in Pont-Saint-Esprit was 42.2 C on 6 August 2003; the coldest temperature ever recorded was -12.7 C on 7 January 1985.